-The jar lid propels the hornet into the wall, where it drops, momentarily stunned.* I dive under the covers.
+The force of the swift-moving jar propels the hornet into the wall and he drops, momentarily stunned.* I dive under the covers.
 The hornet revives and circles the room a few times, buzzing angrily, then starts thumping my blanket.

-1:35AM (est): It’s getting stuffy under here but I’m not cracking the covers until that thing stops divebombing the bed.
+1:35AM (est): It’s getting stuffy under here but I’m not cracking the covers until Mr. Stingything stops divebombing the bed.

 1:40AM: Silence.
 I peek.
 The hornet is silhouetted inside the lampshade, taking another bath.
 (Whatever else you can say about nasty stinging home invaders, they’re certainly clean.)